Who Was Behind Friday's Massive Block Trades?

 What Happened: Speculation has been rampant all weekend over whether one or more hedge funds or family firms started unraveling last week and was forced to liquidate, triggering block trades that affected a diverse range of shares.

-Block trades typically are negotiated privately between two parties and involve large number of shares.
-But the especially large size of these trades drew attention.
+Block trades typically are negotiated privately between two parties and involve a large number of shares.
+They are not uncommon, but the especially large size of these trades drew attention.

 Bloomberg and the Financial Times reported that the sales, executed separately by Goldman Sachs group Inc (NYSE: GS) and Morgan Stanley (NYSE: MS), amounted to about $20 billion worth of shares in total.
 The sales were executed in five blocks, FT said.